University Heights City Council President Pro Tempore, Member at Large

 Resolution 2025-56, “Authorizing the Mayor to enter into a Memorandum of Understanding with the Cuyahoga Soil & Water Conservation District for the Provision of Stormwater Management Services to the City” supporting sustainable plans for development/redevelopment of land, water quality protection and improvements, and conservation of natural resources.
 This is an important step in preparation for significant developments at John Carroll University; Bell Tower Center; Warrensville Center Road; Aldi’s; and for ongoing residential & commercial developments/maintenance throughout our City.

-Service & Utilities and Building & Housing Joint Committee meetings which I co-chair with Councilwoman Win Weizer, are in process to review proposed Ordinances 2024-64, “Weeds” & 2024-65 “Trees, Hedges, and Shrubbery”.
-Jason Knowles, UH’s long-serving consultant arborist; Dr. James Watling, Coburn Professor of Environment Science at John Carroll University; and John A. Blakeman, Ohio prairie researcher, shared their expertise in addition to public comments from UH residents who volunteer with Friends of the Walt and with the Sustainability Advisory group.
-Additional joint committee meetings & a public hearing TBA in 2026, will be posted here when scheduled.
-Your input matters as these ordinances will impact UH residential & public properties.
+The Service & Utilities and Building & Housing Joint Committees which I co-chair with Councilwoman Win Weizer, are working on proposed Ordinance 2024-64, “Managed Natural Landscapes” .
+Dr. James Watling, Coburn Professor of Environment Science at John Carroll University; and John A. Blakeman, Ohio prairie researcher, shared their expertise in addition to public comments from UH residents who volunteer with the Friends of the Walt and the Sustainability Advisory group.
+Joint committee meetings, will be posted here when scheduled.
+Your input matters as this ordinance will impact UH residential & public properties.

 - Put Residents first with collaborative & respectful discussions